 Lead singer and songwriter Rae Billing has a voice described as "honest and pure, assured and desperate at the same time" and "shiver-inducing;" her lyrics and music as "full of wide open spaces and bittersweet emotions," and "late night, pan-Americana rootsy songs... handled with gutsy femininity."

-After Crybaby, Rae went on to record three albums under her own name with a number of Canadian powerhouse musicians.
-Her 2001 'solo' album was praised.
+After CRYBABY, Rae went on to record three albums under her own name.
+Her first self-titled album showcased a number of Canadian powerhouse musicians brought together by Peter Moore including Peter Cardinali on bass, Rick Whitelaw on acoustic guitar, Roberto Philipp on electric guitar and Kevin Mackenzie on drums.
 On his cool Top Ten list of 'Anti-Hits', the Toronto Sun/CANOE's John Sakamoto placed "Walking In A Dream", the closing cut, as number three, describing it as "a heartbreaking rumination on a mind 'slipping sideways.'"

 With the music sounding so good, they went back in the studio to do their version of the renowned Bobby Gentry single Ode to Billie Joe.
-While the music was flowing, they couldn't resist recording one of Rae's songs... and that was the beginning of a new album.
+While the music was flowing, they couldn't resist recording one of Rae's songs... and that led to recording ten more of her songs.

 The album, Still, due for release in April of 2018, Crybaby (redux!) is stronger than ever.